elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Addressing Processes

 - Each host device has unique 32-bit Internet Protocol address
-- Since many processes can run on the same host, a host is also used
+- Ports are used to differentiate **processes** running on the same host
 - 2^16 - 1 port numbers

 ### Application Layer Protocol